Tensorjin/Furniview/furniview-programing-document.md

    - Use React to build components.
    - Language: JavaScript with React.
 2. **Authentication**:
+   - Implement login/registration flows.
-   - Create login/registration forms.
+   - Integrate Supabase Auth UI or build custom forms.
-   - Use Supabase’s JavaScript SDK to connect to the backend’s authentication endpoints.
+   - Add a "Sign in with Google" button using Supabase's JavaScript SDK for OAuth.
+   - Handle authentication state within the React application.
-   - Language: JavaScript with React.
+   - Language: JavaScript with React and Supabase SDK.
 3. **File Upload Interface (for Companies)**:
    - Build a form to upload supported 3D files (STL, OBJ, FBX, etc.).
    - Send files to the backend’s `/upload` endpoint using Fetch API or Axios.